 When you are clear on the result and the timeframe, then the investment level comes into sight very clearly.
 The faster you want to reach your strategic objective, the more money you need to spend.
 A longer timeframe allows you to spend less.
 Occam’s Razor.

-I suspect that you are now thinking,“…but that doesn’t really give me the answer because I don’t know how to equate time and money with return.”
+I suspect that you are now thinking,“…but that doesn’t really give me the answer because I don’t know how to equate time and money with a return.”
 Great point.
 That is a different question with a different answer.
 I call that the Do-Get equation: “What do I get in return for doing (fill in the blank)?”
 If you cannot answer that question, then your firm is probably not effectively measuring your Marketing’s effectiveness.
 Let me illustrate by using a simple example for a firm to calculate the Do-Get equation.

 How to determine the “right” marketing spend for a professional services firm

 Let’s hypothetically say a practice leader wants to grow 20% from $10 million to $12 million (the strategic objective) and wants to know what it is going to take to get there.
 We need a few historical data points to determine the number of leads and opportunities needed to fill the revenue funnel.